Kitware/wslink/README.md

 ## ParaViewWeb RPC and publish/subscribe

 ParaViewWeb and vtkWeb require:
 * RPC - a remote procedure call that can be fired by the client and return sometime later with a response from the server, possibly an error.

 * Publish/subscribe - client can subscribe to a topic provided by the server, possibly with a filter on the parts of interest.
 When the topic has updated results, the server publishes them to the client, without further action on the client's part.

-## Example
+## Examples

 * Set up a virtualenv using requirements.txt
+* `cd wslink`
 * `python examples/webserver.py`
   - starts a webserver at [localhost](http://localhost:8080/) with buttons to test RPC and pub/sub methods
+* `python examples/simple.py --content client/www`
+  - starts the same example using the configurable server

 ## Testing